-The pathway courses will transfer to engineering and technology programs at many other public and private universities as well.
 The Technology and Engineering Education option to the Technology studies associate degree program provides specific course work students need to pursue a B.S. degree in Technology and Engineering Education at Central Connecticut State University.
-The courses for this option were also approved by CCSU for articulation into their B.S. in Industrial Technology
+The courses for this option were also approved by CCSU for articulation into their B.S. in Industrial Technology.